Caravan Of Moms Helps Reunite Guatemalan Woman Separated From Daughter

 “She said that it was really hopeless, the feeling they had because they were all alone, and all they could do was just pray with each other,” said Gainsberg.

-The separation came as part of the Trump Administration’s “Zero Tolerance” policy.
+The separation came as part of the Trump Administration’s “zero tolerance” policy.

 “When people come in illegally, they have to go out,” said President Donald Trump while hosting the King of Jordan at the White House.